-- Conference in Avaya Communicator softclients: The Communication Manager conference feature is not supported in the Avaya Communicator current software release 2.1.2.75.
+- processing by Communication Manager vectors, like the re-routing the call to a local agent, was not possible. - Network Call Redirection with User-to-User Information (UUI): User-to-User information can optionally be sent to the network in the REFER message of calls transferred back to the PSTN.
+If the referred party is reached via a SIP trunk, this means the service provider should include the User-To-User header in the new INVITE.
+User-to-User information was not used by Fusion, and it was not propagated to the redirected party. - Conference in Avaya Communicator softclients: The Communication Manager conference feature is not supported in the Avaya Communicator current software release 2.1.2.75.
 An Avaya Aura® Conferencing server is required for ad-hoc conferences.
-This feature should be available in the upcoming release 3.0 of Avaya Communicator. - Network Call Redirection when Redirected Party is busy: On a test scenario where an incoming call was transferred back to the PSTN via a Communication Manager vector using the REFER method, and the referred party was busy, XO Communications did not send intermediate call states status (100 Trying, 180 Ringing, etc.) of the referred call back to the referring party.
-This is done via NOTIFY messages in response to the REFER request, before the referring party is disconnected.
-In this scenario, the original caller heard busy signal, but since no NOTIFY messages were received further call processing by the Communication Manager vector, like re-routing the call to a local agent, was not possible. - Network Call Redirection with User-to-User Information (UUI): User-to-User information can optionally be sent to the network in the REFER message of calls transferred back to the PSTN.
-If the referred party is reached via a SIP trunk, this means the service provider should include the User-To-User header in the new INVITE.
-User-to-User information was not used by XO Communications, and it was not propagated to the transferred party. - SIP header optimization: There are multiple SIP headers and parameters used by Communication Manager and Session Manager, some of them Avaya proprietary, that had no significance in the service provider's network.
+This feature should be available in the upcoming release 3.0 of Avaya Communicator. - SIP header optimization: There are multiple SIP headers used by Communication Manager, Session Manager and the Avaya SBCE, some of them Avaya proprietary, that had no significance in the service provider's network.
 These headers were removed with the purposes of blocking enterprise information from being propagated outside of the enterprise boundaries, to reduce the size of the packets entering the service provider's network and to improve the solution interoperability in general.
-The following headers were removed from outbound messages using an Adaptation in Session Manager: AV-Global-Session-ID, AV-Correlation-ID, Alert-Info, Endpoint-View, P-AV-Message-ID, P-Charging-Vector and P-Location (Section 6.4).
-Additionally, the parameters "gsid" and "epv" were removed from outbound Contact headers using a Signaling Script in the Avaya SBCE (Section 7.7).
+The parameters "gsid" and "epv" on outbound Contact headers were removed using a Signaling Script in the Avaya SBCE (Section 7.7).
+Additionally, the following outbound headers were blocked by the Avaya SBCE using Signaling Rules: AV-Global-Session-ID, Alert-Info, Endpoint-View, P-AV-Message-ID, P-Charging-Vector, P-Location and Remote-Address.
+(Section 7.11).